Meet Our Team

 Iva Marie Fehr

-COMMUNICATIONS (SHE/HER)
+COMMUNICATIONS & DIGITAL CONTENT (SHE/HER)

 Iva is a freelance journalist, writer, researcher, and copyeditor with a focus on politics, migration, sexuality, and social justice.
 With experience in social media and communications, Iva has previously worked with Forum Expanded at the Berlinale Film Festival, the Civil Liberties Union for Europe, and the Berliner Magazine.
 Her work is driven by a commitment to storytelling that highlights underrepresented narratives and challenges dominant cultural discourses.
 She is currently pursuing an MS in Geographies of Global Inequalities at Freie Universität Berlin.